Genivia/ugrep/README.md

                   [option  ...]',  where `exts' is a comma-separated list of file- name extensions and `command' is a filter utility.
 The  filter utility  should  read  from standard input and write to standard output.
-Files matching one of `exts` are filtered.
+Files matching one of `exts' are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more `option' separated by spacing may be specified,  which  are passed  verbatim to the command.
 A `%' as `option' expands into